steelbreeze/state.js/doc/state.com.md

 **Terminate**: `PseudoStateKind` , Entering a terminate `PseudoState` implies that the execution of this state machine by means of its state object is terminated.

+## Class: TransitionKind
+An enumeration of static constants that dictates the precise behaviour of transitions.

+Use these constants as the `kind` parameter when creating new `Transition` instances.

+**Internal**: `TransitionKind` , The transition, if triggered, occurs without exiting or entering the source state.
+Thus, it does not cause a state change.
+This means that the entry or exit condition of the source state will not be invoked.
+An internal transition can be taken even if the state machine is in one or more regions nested within this state.

+**Local**: `TransitionKind` , The transition, if triggered, will not exit the composite (source) state, but it will apply to any state within the composite state, and these will be exited and entered.

+**Local**: `TransitionKind` , The transition, if triggered, will exit the source vertex.

 ## Class: Element
 An abstract class used as the base for the Region and Vertex classes.
 An element is any part of the tree structure that represents a composite state machine model.